christenbc/resume/README.md

 **FULL-STACK DEVELOPER, ENTREPRENEUR**

-- Collaborated in the creation of a digital solution for the web that generates tailored cover letters based on the user’s background experience and the job description text, leveraging GPT-4.
+- Collaborated with [Asier Alcaide](https://www.linkedin.com/in/asier-alcaide/) and [Felix Bernal](https://es.linkedin.com/in/felix-bernal-sierra) in the creation of a digital solution for the web that generates tailored cover letters based on the user’s background experience and the job description text, leveraging GPT-4.

 ## Lever8Trade